 Are you thinking of moving to Rotterdam?
 Great choice!
-Rotterdam is the city-of-cool in the Netherlands as it’s filed to the brim with modern and funky architecture and certainly is unique in comparison to the rest of the country.
+Rotterdam is the city-of-cool in the Netherlands as it’s filled to the brim with modern and funky architecture and certainly is unique compared to the rest of the country.

 Moving to Rotterdam: why, when, how?

-In the following sections, I’ll cover registering and moving to Rotterdam, things to do in Rotterdam, where to live in Rotterdam, getting around Rotterdam, sorting your health insurance and bills etc and also how to find a place to live in Rotterdam.
-Let’s get started:
+The following sections will cover registering and moving to Rotterdam, things to do, how and where to live, getting around, sorting your health insurance and bills, etc. Let’s get started!

 First things first: finding a place to live in Rotterdam

-When moving to Rotterdam, finding a place to live can be a struggle.
-If you are new to the Netherlands then it’s important to know that there is a housing shortage throughout the country, which means that finding a place can be a struggle no matter where you go.
+Finding a place to live can be a struggle when moving to Rotterdam.
+If you are new to the Netherlands, then it’s important to know that there is a housing shortage throughout the country, which means that finding a place can be a struggle no matter where you go.

-It’s important to know that in general, the second that places go on the market they are quickly snapped up and it’s a huge struggle to find somewhere that hasn’t already been taken yet.
+In general, the second that places go on the market, they are quickly snapped up, and it’s a huge struggle to find somewhere that hasn’t already been taken yet.

-However, that being said, it’s not impossible.
-Rotterdam is an extremely diverse and multicultural city and two of us here in the DutchReview managed to land in Rotterdam on our feet (with a roof over our head) in spite of it all.
+However, it’s not impossible.
+Rotterdam is an extremely diverse and multicultural city, and two of us here in the DutchReview managed to land in Rotterdam on our feet (with a roof over our head) despite it all.

 Tips for finding housing in Rotterdam